Your weather: Hundreds of lightning strikes and heavy rain signal wild start to the week

 It is a wet start to the week too in Northland, Auckland, Coromandel, Bay of Plenty and the East Cape down to Gisborne.

-Bay of Plenty east of Whakatane, and Gisborne north of Ruatoria are under a heavy rain warning to 9am.
+Bay of Plenty east of Whakatane, and Gisborne north of Ruatoria are under a heavy rain warning until 9am.

 About 80mm rain has fallen there in the past 24 hours, and about 200mm over the weekend.